jbcodeforce/spark-studies/docs/index.md

 * 1st define docker network

-When running locally to avoid some complex host to docker containers communication tools, like VPN or rsh, we need to define a network so the workers and master nodes can communicate.
+When running locally define a network so the workers and master nodes can communicate together:

 ```shell
     docker network create spark_network
 ```

-The Dockerfile, in this repository, is using a openjdk base image and install Spark 3.0.0, so here are the commands to build the images and then start it with a shell.
+The Dockerfile, in this repository, is using a openjdk base image and install Spark 3.0.0.
+The commands to build the images and then start a spark container are:

 ```shell
     docker build -t jbcodeforce/spark .